Skip to main content

 What fixed it

 We removed the seized pump and fitted a matched replacement rated for the same lift height and flow.
 The tray was cleaned, dried, and checked for cracks from the long water contact.
 We flushed the drain pipe from tray to pump inlet to clear any sludge.
 After priming the new pump, we filled the reservoir by hand to confirm it switched on at the right water level and drained fully.
-We then ran a full cooling cycle and confirmed the tray stayed dry before closing the panel.
+We then cycled the system fully and confirmed the tray stayed dry before closing the panel.

 Outcome